ethanKletschke/TSX-Portfolio-App/README.md

 ### Sentence Sorting

-On this page, you can enter a sentence, and sort it by its individual letters.
+On this page, you can enter a sentence, and the program will sort it by its individual letters.

 ### South African ID Number Validator